rtekenya/SA-Petrol-Price-Prediction-v2/README.md

 * in spreadsheets the find and replace method was used for further cleaning our data
 * A total of 4 spreadsheets and dataframes were worked on which are (i) Crude oil Prices, (ii) ZAR-USD exchange rate (iii) Total Petrol Price and (iv) Petrol Price breakdown which will followed the processes above of cleaning.
 * These datasets were all merged to one clean, formatted and ready to use dataset called dataframe_v..

+### 3. Data Analysis
+This is my favourite part about big data, the part where you let yoour program do most of the job for you by few clicks and code of lines.
+For this part to be successful the data had to be cleaned as per above data cleaning process to a more usuable dataset.
+Excel Pivot tables, Power BI and Python pandas were used for the analysis of our data.
+The analysis of our data was aimed at answering the questions we had tabled earlier.
+In this stage of the project, we aim to visualize and identify patterns from our data to be able to answer our questions.
+The main aim for the analyse of our data is to answer questions and identify patterns.
+The goal of analysis is also to identify relationships within data so we can accurately answer the questions we asked ealier.
+Tools used where Spreadsheets and Python Pandas:
+#### Spreadsheet
+* Pivot tables -> we used pivot tables to organize, filter and sort our data for some visualization.
+Making use of the Min, Max and Average furmulas.
+Pivot tables allows us to view data in multiple way to find insights and trends to our questions.
+The pivot tables allowed us to see the breakdown in fuel price and other related insights.
+* Python Pandas -> The Pandas library in python was used to calculate statistical summary of our data, vizualization our data and later apply the linear regression to our data.
+In conjuctions with matplotlib, the visualization were carried on all data sets for better insights on our questions and data.